rosjat/mtx-gui/README.md

 ### 2015-11-08
 Just some minor changes in the GUI, it start to look a bit nicer now.

+### 2015-11-14
+Ok its basically working now, added code for the load and unload of the slots.
+It's in a dev stage still but with this codebase it should at least do the things the old gui have done now.
+Well except the statusbar but this is going to be implemented as soon as this version is working "well".

 ## License

 mtx-gui is distributed under LGPLv2.1